bosonweb/working-with-us/making-changes.md

 The CSS is written using Sass.
 You must use Sass when editing the stylesheets.

-Once the Theme is installed, edit the Sass files within the `scss/` directory and run the Sass watch command
+Once the [Theme is installed](https://github.com/ninefortyone/working-with-us/blob/master/set-up.md), edit the Sass files within the `scss/` directory and run the Sass watch command:

 ```
 $ cd wp-content/themes/startline